Endophysics

-Endophysics literally means “physics from within”.
-It is the study of how the observations are affected and limited by the observer being within the universe.
-This is in contrast with the common exophysics assumption of a system observed from the “outside”.
-The term endophysics has been coined by David Finkelstein in a letter to the founder of the field Otto E. Rössler.
+The term endophysics (lit. “physics from within”) was coined by the American physicist David Finkelstein in a letter to the German biochemist Otto E. Rössler, who originally came up with the concept.
+It refers to the study of how observations are affected and limited by the observer being within the universe.
+This is in contrast with "exophysics," which assumes a system observed from the “outside”.